WHY LYME SYMPTOMS COME AND GO

 When he first came into my office, he looked exhausted—not just from illness, but from years of uncertainty.

-His symptoms didn’t follow a pattern he could explain.
-He would feel fine, then suddenly develop fatigue, chills, and flu-like symptoms that lasted for days—only to disappear just as quickly.
+His symptoms did not follow a pattern he could explain.
+He would feel relatively normal, then suddenly develop fatigue, chills, body aches, and flu-like symptoms that lasted for days before easing again.

 Weeks would pass.
 Then the cycle would repeat.